 - Coffee: If you pay about $4 Monday through Friday for that morning latte, that's more than $900 a year.
 Invest in an espresso machine if you don't like drip coffee, prices start at less than $50.
 You could buy a bag of beans and brew your own (and you can still write your name on a paper cup, maybe even spell it correctly).

-- Failure to Plan: Paying fees for failing to plan is throwing money away.
-Budgeting and planning ahead help you avoid bouncing a check (national average penalty is $33, according to bankrate.com).
-Using an ATM that’s not owned by your bank hits you for another almost $3, each time.
-In 2015, according to the Pew Charitable Trusts, America’s biggest banks made $11 billion in overdraft and non-sufficient funds fees.
+- Failure to plan: Paying fees for failing to plan is throwing money away.
+Budgeting and planning ahead helps you avoid bouncing a check (national average penalty is $33, according to bankrate.com).
+Using an ATM that's not owned by your bank hits you for another almost $3, each time.
+In 2016, according to the Wall Street Journal, America's 10 biggest banks made $7.5 billion in overdraft and non-sufficient funds fees.
 CNN reports the three biggest banks alone made $1.1 billion in ATM fees in 2016.

-Smoking: You knew this was coming.
-If you still smoke, there’s a financial reason to quit.
-The American Cancer Society says for every $6 you spend on a pack, you’re piling up another $35 in eventual health-related costs.
+- Smoking: You knew this was coming.
+If you still smoke, there's a financial reason to quit.
+According to a study by WalletHub, the estimated lifetime financial cost of smoking is just above $1.5 million per smoker.
 Ouch.
 Think about potentially lower life insurance rates and saving paid time off for a vacation day, instead of another chest cold.
-You can do this, and there’s help out there (free, of course).
+You can do this, and there's help out there (free, of course).